top of page

 Genealogy Research Plan Template

-Whether you use paper, Trello, Evernote, Microsoft Word, or Google Docs (shown above), you need to have a place to record all of your plans and your findings.
+Whether you use paper, Trello, Evernote, Microsoft Word, or Google Docs (shown above), you need a place to record all of your plans and findings.

 Complete the Research Plan Project Information

-Once you have your template ready, begin filling in it with what you know.
+Once your template is ready, begin filling it out with what you know.

-Identify who the research plan is focusing on, their birth year and death year, relevant locations, and a simple research goal.
+Identify the people the research plan focusing on, their birth and death years, relevant locations, and a simple research goal.

 Sample header for genealogy research plan